MAIF/otoroshi/manual/src/main/paradox/topics/sessions-mgmt.md

 All logged users to an Otoroshi instance are administrators.
 An user session is created for each sucessfull connection to the UI.

-These sessions are listed in the `Admin users sessions` (available at this location of your instance */bo/dashboard/sessions/admin*).
+These sessions are listed in the `Admin users sessions` (available in the cog icon menu or at this location of your instance `/bo/dashboard/sessions/admin`).

 An admin user session is composed of: